8 Key Software Testing Methods

 Automated testing is done by scripts or tools.
 A tester may set up the tool or script, but the test runs through its steps automatically.

-Both of these testing methods are important.
+Both test automation and manual testing are important.
 Manual tests find things automated testing misses.

 And automated testing is especially important for web apps.

 Waterfall testing happens after the development phase is complete.
 Testing is a phase on its own.
 Once a test plan is set in Waterfall testing, it typically doesn’t change.

 Waterfall testing makes the most sense for projects with defined requirements that are unlikely to change.
 Agile testing makes sense if requirements are fluid — and testing needs to be, too.

 More and more teams are adopting Agile processes for testing.
 And that’s bringing about new trends.
 Shift-left testing is on the rise, encouraging testers to test earlier in the development process.
 And development itself is becoming .